wp-media/backwpup/readme.txt

 * Improved: Reduced size of vendor/SDK directory by 50%
 * Improved: Regex for BackWPup archive file detection
 * Improved: Symlink handling for file backup on WordPress folders
+* Improved: Use icon font for menu and adminbar
 * Updated: AWS SDK to Version 2.4.7 (PHP 5.3.3+)
-* Updated: RSC SDK to Version 1.5.10
+* Updated: RSC SDK to Version 1.7.2
 * Updated: SwiftMailer to Version 5.0.1
 * Removed: DB Optimization, because locking of tables that can make the site nit accessible
 * PRO: Wizards using a separate session handling now